There are many reasons why you may miss your period or it may stop. Most of the time it is temporary and nothing to worry about.

 Menopause

-You may start missing periods as you approach the menopause.
-This is because your oestrogen levels start to decrease, and ovulation becomes less regular.
+You may start missing periods as you get closer to the menopause.
+This is because your oestrogen levels start to decrease and you stop ovulating regularly.
 After the menopause, your periods stop completely.

 The menopause is a natural part of ageing in women.
-This usually happens between 45 and 55.
+It usually happens between ages 45 and 55.

-But around 1 in 100 women go through the menopause before the age of 40.
-This is known as premature menopause or premature ovarian failure.
+But around 1 in 100 women go through the menopause before age 40.
+This is known as premature ovarian failure or early menopause.

 Polycystic ovary syndrome (PCOS)

-Polycystic ovaries contain a large number of harmless follicles.
-These are underdeveloped sacs in which eggs develop.
-If you have PCOS, these sacs are often unable to release an egg.
-This means ovulation does not take place.
+Polycystic ovaries contain many harmless follicles.
+Follicles are underdeveloped sacs that release an egg when you ovulate.
+If you have PCOS, these sacs may not release an egg.
+This means you do not ovulate.

-PCOS is very common, affecting about 1 in every 10 women in Ireland.
-The condition is responsible for as many as 1 in 3 cases of stopped periods.
+PCOS is very common.
+It is responsible for up to 1 in 3 cases of stopped periods.

 If you're sexually active and you have not taken a pregnancy test, your GP may get you to take one.